Skip to content

 • Configuration Schema: Added task_flag support to the settings schema and Hub configuration, improving the tracking and validation of agent task states.

-This release introduces a robust policy-based authorization system, a comprehensive agent notification framework, and significant enhancements to hub-native groves and schema validation.
+This release introduces a robust policy-based authorization system, a comprehensive agent notification framework, and significant enhancements to hub-managed projects and schema validation.

 • Agent Notifications System: Launched a multi-phase notification framework enabling real-time subscriptions to agent status events.
 This includes a new notification dispatcher, Hub API endpoints, and a --notify flag in the CLI for status tracking.